GianlucaChiarani/EdiTable/README.md

 # EdiTable
-A easy-to-use jQuery plugin to make table cells editable.
+An easy-to-use jQuery plugin to make table cells editable.

 Main features:
 - works with any html element that contains a value to be updated, such as a table cell;